 Don’t buy you linseed oil from the hardware shop

-Linseed oil should only be cold-pressed and to get the best it should be made from the very best quality seeds and consumed fresh within weeks of pressing.
-The linseed oil bought in hardware shops is pre-crushed and hot pressed or even solvent extracted all of which makes it unsuitable for people or their animals to eat – it might even be called “Raw Linseed Oil” but it’s raw in an industrial sense not a raw food!.
+Linseed oil for consumption by humans or animals should only be cold-pressed best quality seeds and used fresh within a few months of pressing.
+The linseed oil bought in hardware shops is pre-crushed and hot-pressed or even solvent-extracted all of which makes it unsuitable for people or their animals to eat – it might even be called “Raw Linseed Oil” but it’s raw in an industrial sense not a raw food!.
 It will be rancid and carry solvent and chemical residues.

 However Flax Farm cold-pressed linseed oil will work well for most jobs like cricket bats, putty or woodwork.